kennethwangyongqi/DISMIoTAgriPi/README.md

 ## Section 5 Register "AgriPi" as a Thing
+### Set up “AgriPi” as a Thing
+1)	Navigate to the AWS console and on the top left panel, click on the Services dropdown to open up the search function.
+Search for the “IoT Core” service.

+2)	On the left navigation panel, Click on Manage > Things.
+Next, Click on the “Register a Thing” button to start setting up a “Thing”.

+3)	Click on create a single thing to start setting a “Thing”.

+4)	Give the device a name, For this we will name it “AgriPi”.
+Leave the rest of the fields in the creation page as default and click on Next.

+5)	On the following page, we will generate a X5.09 certificate as well as a public and private key.
+Choose the “One-click certificate creation (recommended)” option and click on Create certificate.
+This process will only take 5-10 seconds.

+6)	The following screen should have a total of Four Downloadable links.
+It consists of:
+-	A certificate
+-	A public key
+-	A private key
+-	A root CA

+7)	For the root CA, choose the RSA 2048 bit key: Amazon Root CA 1 option.
+Make sure to right click and select “save link as”.
+This will enable the download as a .pem file extension.

+8)	Create a file directory called “cert”, put all 4 newly downloaded files above into this file directory.
+Rename all of the file with an easier name to indicate the file type:
+-	84c3062443-certificate.pem.crt -> certificate.pem.crt
+-	84c3062443-public.pem.key -> public.pem.key
+-	84c3062443-private.pem.key -> private.pem.key
+-	AmazonRootCA1.pem -> rootca.pem

+The files should be contained in the “cert” directory and look like this.

+9)	Next, click on the “Activate”.
+A Successfully activated certificate notification will appear and the “Activate” button will turn into “Deactivate”.

+10)	Click on “Done”.
+After which, the thing will be listed in “Things”.

+11)	On the left navigation panel, we will proceed to create a secure policy for the AgriPi Thing.
+Click on Secure > Policies > Create a policy.

+12)	Give the new policy a name.
+For this, we will name it as “AgriPiAllPolicy”.

+13)	On Action, type in iot* and on Resource ARN, replace it with a *.
+Ensure that under “Effect”, tick the Allow checkbox.
+Lastly, select “Create”.

+14)	A notification will come up saying “ Successfully created a policy”.
+We will now have a security policy that will allow for access to all IoT Core services.

+### Attach the AgriPi “Thing” and security policy to the certificate

+1)	In this portion, we will begin to attach both the AgriPi and security policy to the X.509 certificate located at the “certificates” navigation panel under Secure.
+Click on the “…”

+2)	The following steps below will require to do two things:
+-	Select the “AgriPiAllPolicy” to attach the policy
+-	Select the “AgriPi” to register the Thing

+3)	A notification will mention “Successfully attached policy”.

+4)	Repeat the steps above and select “Attach thing”.

+5)	A notification will mention “Successfully attached certificate to thing”.

+### Creating an AWS Role

+In this section,  we will set up a role in order to create rules due to the account being an AWSEducate student type.
+This account will require extra steps to configure, rather than a paid account which is much more straightforward and does not require more steps.

+1)	Search on the AWS Management Console for “IAM”.
+Click on the IAM service.

+2)	On the left navigation panel, the IAM dashboard has a list of features.
+Click on “Roles”, then click on “Create role”.

+3)	For the next step, select AWS service and scroll down to select the IOT service.

+4)	Next, after the services we will select the use case.
+For this instance, select IoT.
+Click on Next: Permissions to proceed to the next page.

+5)	In the following page, click on Next: Tags.

+6)	In the following page, click on Next: Review.

+7)	In the following page, give the role a name.
+For this instance, we will call it “AgriPiRole”.
+For the description, leave it as it is by default.
+Lastly, Click on Create role to finish the step.

+8)	The following page will have a notification mentioning that the new role “AgriPiRole” has been created.
+This indicates that the creation is successful.

 ## Section 6 Create a S3 Bucket
 ## Section 7 DynamoDB setup
 ## Section 8 Create SNS